Why we offer the International Baccalaureate at Windermere School

 The rest of the world would say a resounding ‘yes’.
 The UK has the most specialised sixth form curriculum of all developed nations in the world.
 It was designed in an era where the upper middle classes went into lifelong careers – civil service, armed forces, medicine, law etc. For quite some time now most people have recognised that the old world no longer exists and life-long careers are now a rarity.

-Another factor we must consider is that the world is now a much smaller place.
-Wherever we work we are likely to be alongside people from other countries, speaking different languages, with diverse cultures and outlooks.
+Another factor we must take into account is that the world is now a much smaller place.
+Wherever we work we are likely to be alongside people from other countries, speaking different languages, with different cultures and outlooks.
 In preparing for future careers in such environments, young people need to be comfortable in both meeting and working with people from a wide variety of backgrounds.
 Better still, being able to communicate in a second language will be more advantageous for their futures.

-But if there is now general agreement we should move to a broader education at sixth form level, why should a decade of young people miss this upgrade to our education system when the alternative already exists, is already taught in schools across the UK and is enthusiastically welcomed by universities across the world.
+But if there is now general agreement we should move to a broader education at sixth form level, why should a decade of young people miss out on this upgrade to our education system when the alternative already exists, is already taught in schools across the UK and is enthusiastically welcomed by UK universities.

 Most students at Windermere School will want to go on to university with all the academic expectations this entails.
 Our students have followed the International Baccalaureate (IB) where they have had to learn to learn independently as part of their programme, had to research challenging questions, had to reference sources and to write bibliographies.
 Our students find the gear shift into university academic life smoother than others and they are more likely to stick with their chosen courses because they have acquired the skills to cope with the demands of university academic life.